SciCapt/SciCapt.github.io/DiscEngine.md

     <br><br>
     <img src="./docs/assets/RVbAssembly3.JPG">
     <br><br>
     I was quite happy with this design, but actually putting this together took quite some time, as I only had access to SolidWorks through my school's cloud software program.
-I was certainly grateful for having that, but the slowness of the response time was just too slow for me.
-So I moved to TinkerCad and just remade the whole thing pretty quickly in a day:
+I was certainly grateful for having that, but SoildWorks was rather lethargic to use over the internet in this way, so I moved to TinkerCad and just remade the whole thing pretty quickly in a day:
     <br><br>
     <img src="./docs/assets/RVbAssembly4.JPG">
     <br><br>